sk1123344/U-2-NET-and-U-NET/README.md

 # U-2-NET
-An implementation of U-2-NET in PyTorch
+An implementation of U-2-NET for portrait generation using PyTorch.